Install Junos OS on SRX Series Firewalls Using the Partition Option

 Requirements

 Before you start the installation, back up important system data and configurations.
-This ensures you can quickly recover if any issues occur during the upgrade process.
+This step ensures that you can quickly recover your device in case of an upgrade failure.

 To reinstall Junos OS with dual-root partitioning, use the request system software